ahmedsza/PrivateStartStopV2POC/readme.md

 # Start/Stop V2 Solution with Private Networking

+IMPORTANT NOTE: This is a POC and not intended for production use.

 This is a POC based on https://learn.microsoft.com/en-us/azure/azure-functions/start-stop-vms/overview where it is converted to use private networking
 Refer to the article for more details